 Another outreach project is our annual Essentials Drive, our yearly drive to collect “essential” baby items in great need by homeless families.
 Since 2001, HomeAid has collected more than 1.2 million baby items and distributed them to more than 30 local nonprofit organizations serving homeless families and children in the metro Atlanta area.
 Businesses, community organizations, and individuals are invited to participate in the Essentials Drive by hosting a collection site or donating items such as diapers, wipes, and baby formula.

-Since 2014, more than $30,000 worth of household items have been collected through the Stock the House campaign, in partnership with the Professional Women in Building - Atlanta Chapter.
+Since 2014, nearly $63,500 worth of household items have been collected through the Stock the House campaign, in partnership with the Professional Women in Building - Atlanta Chapter.
 These items, including everything from bedding to small appliances to washcloths, provide a warm welcome to homeless families and individuals moving into HomeAid built facilities.